haliphax/arms3/INSTALL.md

 ## Installing the UserScripts

-Now that you have a browser or an extension that can run UserScripts, it's time to install the 2 UserScripts that ARMS/3 is compose of: the client and its configuration.
+Now that you have a browser or an extension that can run UserScripts, it's time to install the 2 UserScripts that ARMS/3 is composed of: the client and its configuration.

 ### Client